glasspage/UnitySync/README.md

 https://github.com/glasspage/UnitySync.git
 ```

-This method requires [Git](https://git-scm.com/install/) be installed.
+This method requires [Git](https://git-scm.com/install/) to be installed.

 You can also install manually by downloading the code and placing it in your project's Packages folder.